 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-This may come as a shock to some of you so brace yourselves… Christmas is coming.
-For us whisky lovers that means it’s almost time to begin stocking up to ensure that our cellar won’t run dry over the festive period.
+This may come as a shock to some of you, so brace yourselves… Christmas is coming.
+For us whisky lovers that means it’s almost time to begin stocking up the cellar so that we won’t run dry over the festive period.
 One intriguing option, for those of us who like to hone the palate by trying a wide range of different drams, is a whisky-themed advent calendar.
 These have always interested me but I had never quite got round to getting a hold of one… until now.

 The lovely people at Atom Brands, the company behind Master of Malt and The Character of Islay, were kind enough to send me a calendar packed full of 24 drams from That Boutique-y Whisky Company.
 I’m not going to review all of them, I don’t think my liver could take that!
 Instead I thought it might be nice to choose a few doors at random and tell you about the whiskies inside.
 That way you get an idea what to expect, without me spoiling the whole calendar for you.